 The African Bush Elephant is usually considered to be larger than the African Forest Elephant, which has rounder ears and straighter tusks, although these two elephant species are somewhat similar.

-The African Bush Elephant’s tusks can be almost 2.5 meters long and usually weigh between 50 – 100 pounds, which is nearly the same weight as a small adult human being.
-African Bush Elephants have four molar teeth, with each weighing approximately 5.0 kg and about 12 inches in length.
+The African Bush Elephant’s tusks can be almost 2.5 meters long and usually weigh 50 – 100 pounds, nearly the same as a small adult human being.
+African Bush Elephants have four molar teeth, weighing approximately 5.0 kg and about 12 inches long.

 As the front pair of molars in the mouth of an African Bush Elephant wears down and drops out in pieces, the back pair moves forward, and two new molars appear in the back of the mouth of the African Bush Elephant.

 African Bush Elephants can replace their teeth about six times in their lives.
-Still, when the African Bush Elephant is between 40 and 60 years of age, it can no longer replace its teeth and is likely to die of starvation.
+Still, when the African Bush Elephant is between 40 and 60, it can no longer replace its teeth and is likely to die of starvation.

 This is, unfortunately, a common cause of elephant death in the African wilderness.

 African Bush Elephant herds usually contain about ten individuals, but it is not unusual for family groups to come together, forming a clan that may have more than 1,000 elephants.
-This very social lifestyle means that on the open African plains, the African Bush Elephants are less vulnerable.
+This very social lifestyle means that the African Bush Elephants are less vulnerable on the open African plains.

 The African Bush Elephant is not only an amiable animal but also a very productive animal.
-African Bush Elephants are nomadic species, meaning that they are constantly on the move in search of food, so moving within these family herds allows them to have stronger protection from predators
+African Bush Elephants are nomadic species, meaning that they are constantly on the move in search of food, so moving within these family herds allows them stronger protection from predators.

-The African Bush Elephant’s trunk is one of its most distinguishing characteristics, and this extra-long nose is not only versatile enough to gather and consume food but can also collect water.
+The African bush elephant’s trunk is one of its most distinguishing characteristics, and this extra-long nose is versatile enough to gather and consume food but can also collect water.

-Its trunk, as well as its tusks, can also be used to protect itself from predators such as Lions, and to battle with other male African Bush Elephants during the mating season.
+Its trunk and tusks can also protect itself from predators such as lions and battle with other male African Bush Elephants during the mating season.

 African Bush Elephants appear to live relatively long lives, with the average life span between 60 and 70 years.

-Female African Bush Elephants achieve sexual maturity (can reproduce) after 10 or 11 years but are believed to be most fertile between 25 – 45 years of age.
+Female African Bush Elephants achieve sexual maturity (can reproduce) after 10 or 11 years but are believed to be most fertile between 25 and 45.

-Nevertheless, male African Bush Elephants frequently do not attain sexual maturity until they are almost 20 years old.
+Nevertheless, male African Bush Elephants frequently do not attain sexual maturity until almost 20.

 The female African Bush Elephant delivers a single calf following mating and a gestation period of up to 2 years (twins have been reported but are incredibly rare).